waydabber/BetterDisplay/README.md

 **If you like this app, you'll like [MonitorControl](https://monitorcontrol.app) even more!** Control the brightness, volume of your external display like it would be a native Apple display!

+## How to help

+You can contribute to the code.
+[You can now also donate](https://opencollective.com/betterdummy/donate).

+Thank you for your care and help, really appreciated! :)

 ## Special Thanks

 The basic idea and some of the code was adapted from [FluffyDisplay](https://github.com/tml1024/FluffyDisplay).
 Thanks to [@tml1024](https://github.com/tml1024)!

-## How to help

-You can contribute to the code.
-If you want to donate or buy me a lunch, please let me know! :)